connexcs/docs/customer.md

 1. Click on the **Add New** button.
 2. Pop up will show up.
 Fill out the details of the dialogue box.
-3. Press **Save** once the details are filled up, correctly.
+3. Press **Save** once the details are filled in, correctly.

 The details of the dialogue box can be shown in the image below:

 ![alt text][ingress-routing-tab]

 1. Users will add the name of the Rate Card and write the Tech Prefix and Capped Rate in digits only.
-2. Users will select the Sandbox, Profit Assurance and Block Connect Costfrom the dropdown menu options.
+2. Users will select ScriptForge, Profit Assurance and Block Connect Cost from the dropdown menu options.
-3. Users will add the Channel and Maximum Duration.
+3. Users will add the Channels and Maximum Duration.
 4. Users will write the Dial String in the given text field.
 5. Users can select the Lock Parent Card and Exclude Parent Cards from the dropdown menu option.
 6. Moreover, other than Route Ingress, users will fill out the details of Proxy Info where users will add the RTP Media Proxy and RTP Proxy Mode.